Upload images

 From the top of the Svanninge Mountains you can see large parts of the South Funen Archipelago.
 Locals call it the Funen Alps.

 The moraine landscape of Svanninge Bakker og Bjerge has emerged under the pressure of a glacier from the northeast during the last ice age.
 Giant ice blocks have left large depressions, making it one of the most distinctive landscapes in Denmark.
 The area provides very special conditions for flora and fauna, and this is reflected in rich and varied animal and plant life.
-Among the birds you can encounter are Red-necked Grebe, Little Grebe, Common Crane, Red-backed Shrike, Great Grey Shrike, Hen Harrier, Red Kite, Blackcap, Cuckoo, Spotted Flycatcher, Pied Flycatcher and Common Redstart.
+Among the birds you can encounter are Red-necked Grebe, Little Grebe, Common Crane, Red-backed Shrike, Great Grey Shrike, Hen Harrier, Red Kite, Blackcap, Common Cuckoo, Spotted Flycatcher, Pied Flycatcher and Common Redstart.

 Several parking lots are scattered around the area.
 Click on a P in the map for directions to the parking of your choice.